9 Minute Read

 You may be thinking, All this is great, but I’m not going anywhere anytime soon.
 We hear you, and here’s what you should know for now:

-With most housing markets at low risk for a downturn, the 2018 Housing and Mortgage Market Review estimates home prices will continue to rise for the next couple of years, with annual increases of 2–6%.(7) Who-hoo for sellers!
-If you sell your house before 2020, you’ll likely still make a great profit.
+With most housing markets at low risk for a downturn, the 2019 Housing and Mortgage Market Review estimates home prices will continue to rise for the next couple of years.11 Woo-hoo for sellers!
+If you sell your house before 2022, you’ll likely still make a nice profit.
 Continue to monitor how much your home is worth to make sure your equity (what your home is worth minus how much you owe on it) is going up.

 2. From what we can see, the real estate market is not going to crash.

-With such fast-rising mortgage interest rates, some folks are wondering if the housing market could collapse again.
-Well, it’s impossible to know for sure, but a number of factors indicate a housing crash is not in the foreseeable future and the economy is still strong.
-Here are some indicators:
+With price growth slowing down, some folks are wondering if the housing market could collapse again.
+Well, it’s impossible to know for sure, but a number of factors indicate a housing crash is unlikely—as long as tariffs and trade wars don’t cause a dramatic ripple effect.
+But economists say we seem to be in good shape since people are spending money and new job opportunities keep popping up.12

 3. Regardless of your neighborhood, buyers are interested.

-Even though buyers in 2019 may be choosy, determined ones might be willing to consider neighborhoods that don’t have easy access to highways or aren’t in close proximity to a big city.
+Since home prices have experienced rapid growth over the past few years, some buyers may be less choosy.
+In fact, determined ones might be willing to consider neighborhoods that don’t have easy access to highways or aren’t in close proximity to a big city.
 If you think you live in an unpopular neighborhood or believe your home isn’t what buyers are looking for, think again.
-Now may be your perfect time to sell.
+Now may be your perfect time to consider selling.

 Take Control of the Trends With a Top-Notch Real Estate Agent